The Best TV Shows on E!

 Every E!
 Show Ranked From Best To Worst

-Notable series such as People's Choice Awards and The Howard Stern Show from E! first graced the screens in 1975 and 1994.
-Explore our list of the top rated shows up to date from July 2025 that includes over 20 unique series.
-E!’s extensive portfolio includes more than 20 shows, spanning the years from 1975 to 2023.
+People's Choice Awards and The Howard Stern Show represent the pinnacle of E!’s programming, launching in 1975 and 1994.
+Showcasing over 20 shows from 1975 up until 2018, E! stands as a beacon of television excellence.
+Explore our list of the top rated shows up to date from August 2025 that includes over 20 unique series.

 • People's Choice Awards